Evolution of networks with multiple junctions: Introduction

+The problem, proposed by Mullins~\cite{hermul} and discussed first in~\cite{hermul,brakke,bronsard,gurtin2,kinderliu}, attracted the interest of many authors in recent years~\cite{EsOt:14,Ilnevsch,MMN13,haettenschweiler,balhausman,BeNo,chenguo, mannovplu,mannovtor,mannovtor2,mazsae,pluda, schn-schu,schnurerlens,tonwic,kimton,garkoh,saez1,saez2}.
 One strong motivation to study this flow is the analysis of models of two--dimensional multiphase systems, where the problem of the dynamics of the interfaces between different phases arises naturally.
-As an example, the model where the energy of a configuration is simply the total length of the interfaces has proven to be useful in the analysis of the growth of grain boundaries in a polycrystalline material, see~\cite{hermul,gurtin2,kinderliu} and {\em http:/\!/mimp.materials.cmu.edu}.\\ A second motivation is more theoretical: the evolution of such a network of curves is the simplest example of motion by mean curvature of a set which is {\em essentially} singular.
-In the literature there are indeed various generalized definitions of flow by mean curvature for non--regular sets (see~\cite{altawa,brakke,degio4,es,ilman1,soner1}, for instance).
-Anyway, despite the mean curvature flow of a smooth submanifold being deeply understood, the evolution of generalized submanifolds, possibly singular, for instance {\em varifolds}, has not been studied in great detail after the seminal work by K.~Brakke~\cite{brakke}, where the existence of a global (very) weak solution is proved in the {\em geometric measure theory} context, called ``Brakke flow''.
-In this direction, we also mention the works by T.~Ilmanen~\cite{Il:93g}, K.~Kasai and Y.~Tonegawa~\cite{kaston} and S.~Esedoglu and F.~Otto~\cite{EsOt:14} (see also~\cite{caraballo1,degio7} for an approach based on the implicit variational scheme introduced in~\cite{altawa,luckstur}).
-In particular, in~\cite{kimton}, L.~Kim and Y.~Tonegawa obtain a global existence theorem for the evolution of grain boundaries in $\R^n$ (which reduces to the evolution of networks when $n=2$), showing a regularity result when the ``density'' is less than two.
-They also show that there exists a finite family of open sets which move continuously with respect to the Lebesgue measure, and whose boundaries coincide with the space-time support of the mean curvature flow.
-For a global existence result in any codimension and with special regularity properties, adapting the elliptic regularization scheme of Ilmanen, see the work of the last author and B.~White~\cite{schulzewhite}.
-In~\cite{tonwic} Y.~Tonegawa and N.~Wickramasekera adapt the parabolic blow--up method to study the singularities of a Brakke flow of networks and obtain an estimate on the Hausdorff dimension of the singular times.
+As an example, the model where the energy of a configuration is simply given by the total length of the interfaces has proven useful to describe the growth of grain boundaries in a polycrystalline material (see~\cite{hermul,gurtin2,kinderliu} and {\em http:/\!/mimp.materials.cmu.edu}).\\ A second motivation is more theoretical: the evolution by curvature of such a network of curves is the simplest example of mean curvature flow of a set which is {\em essentially} singular.
+To consider such flow not only for smooth submanifolds but also for non--regular sets, several generalized (weak) definitions of the flow have been introduced in the literature~\cite{altawa,brakke,degio4,es,ilman1,soner1}.
+Anyway, while the smooth case was largely studied and understood (even if still not completely), the evolution of generalized submanifolds, possibly singular (for instance {\em varifolds}), has not been analyzed in great detail.\\ In his seminal paper, K.~Brakke~\cite{brakke} proved the existence of a global (very) weak solution, in a {\em geometric measure theory} context, called ``Brakke flow''.
+Recently, the work of Brakke has been improved by L.~Kim and Y.~Tonegawa~\cite{kimton} (see also~\cite{SalvoToni}) in the case of the evolution of grain boundaries in $\mathbb{R}^n$ (which reduces to the evolution of networks when $n=2$).
+They proved a global existence theorem and also showed that there exists a finite family of open sets moving continuously with respect to the Lebesgue measure, whose boundaries coincide with the space--time support of the flow (for further results, see also the papers by K.~Kasai and Y.~Tonegawa~\cite{kaston} and Y.~Tonegawa and N.~Wickramasekera~\cite{tonwic}).
+Finally, in~\cite{KimTonegawa2}, Kim and Tonegawa also proved a regularity result for $1$--dimensional Brakke flows, showing that for almost all times, the evolving network consists of a finite number of embedded curves of class $W^{2,2}$, meeting at junctions with angles of $60$ or $120$ degrees or with a common tangent.\\ For another global existence result in any codimension and with special regularity properties, obtained adapting the elliptic regularization scheme of T.~Ilmanen~\cite{Il:93g,ilman1}, we refer to the work of the last author and B.~White~\cite{schulzewhite}.
+Despite these recent improvements, Brakke's definition is anyway apparently too weak (possibly too general) if one is interested in a detailed description of the flow.\\ A completely different definition of evolution is instead based on the so-called {\em minimizing movements}: an implicit time--discrete variational scheme introduced in~\cite{altawa,luckstur} (see also~\cite{bellettinikho,caraballo1,degio7}).
+In this context, another discretization scheme was developed and studied by S.~Esedoglu and F.~Otto~\cite{EsOt:14}, T.~Laux and F.~Otto~\cite{lauxotto,lauxotto2} (we motion also the more recent development~\cite{FiHeLaSi}).\\ Finally, we mention the ``level set'' approach to motion by curvature by L.~C.~Evans and J.~Spruck~\cite{es} or, alternatively, Y.~G.~Chen, Y.~Giga, and S.~Goto~\cite{cgg}, unfortunately not suitable for the motion of networks since if at least a multi--point is present then an interior region immediately develops (the so-called ``fattening'' phenomenon).